qrvey/partner-portal/v2-website/versioned_docs/version-7.2/ui-docs/datasets/datasets.md

 * **Append and Update Records** - It loads only the new and updated records whenever a scheduled process begins.
 You can determine when you want this to happen by configuring the scheduling options: when the refresh should begin (date and time), how often it should happen, and when it should stop if ever.
 Data Syncing is available for single-source datasets as well as datasets using joins.
-Data Synchronization has been described in detail in a <a href="/docs/ui-docs/datasets/data-sync/" target="_blank">dedicated article</a>.
+Data Synchronization has been described in detail in a [dedicated article](../datasets/data-sync.md).

 ## Loading Data
 Once you have made all the necessary adjustments and are happy with the design of your dataset, you can begin loading your data by clicking **Load Data**.
 This process may take a few seconds or a few minutes, depending on the amount of data to be loaded.